Lingoport/CommandCenterConfig/transforms/long_csv/README.md

-# This transform is to get around long locale names.
+# Long csv locale name
-## The database for locales as of June 2024 is 10 character wide, so a locale like French will fit in, but a locale like PortugueseBR will not.
+This transform is to get around long locale names.
+The Localyzer database for locales as of June 2024 is 10 character wide, so a locale like French will fit in, but a locale like PortugueseBR will not.

 Typically, repositories will use a 5 character locale code, for instance fr-FR, de-DE, pt-BR, as in
 * locales/en-US/messages.json
 * locales/pt-BR/messages.json